 What if depression continues?

-For many people, depression following the death of a loved one fades over time.
+For many people, depression after a loved one dies fades over time.
 For some people, however, it continues.
-If it goes on for longer than a couple of years, your grief might be described as ‘unresolved’ or ‘complicated’.
-This type of grief can stop you from moving forward with your life.
+If it goes on for a long time, your grief might be described as ‘unresolved’ or ‘complicated’.
+This type of grief can affect your emotional wellbeing and limit the enjoyment you take in living your life.

 - an ongoing sense of numbness or disbelief that the person has died